“Your first 50 right steps to enter the Russian food market”.

-This article is about three topics relating to food safety in Russia, which is extremely interesting for foreign companies I work with.
+This step is about three topics relating to food safety in Russia, which is extremely interesting for foreign companies I work with.
 Of course, each area is worth a separate article, so today I will provide just basic general information.

 GMO (GM) food.

 Generally, it is forbidden to grow or sell GM food products in Russian.
 This is especially true for agribusiness in Russia.
 There are only 16 exceptions: three varieties of potatoes, several varieties of sugar beetroots, tomatoes and corn.
 Moreover, only specific kinds of these GMO vegetables are allowed.

 I am occasionally asked to find a supplier of no GMO soybeans or soybean oil.
 So I explain to everyone that GM soybeans do not exist in Russia.
 They are all natural.
 The main buyers of Russian soybeans are Chinese companies.

 More than 10 years ago a strict law was introduced in Russia making manufactures mark their food products with a “no GMO” sign.
 Food shops were forbidden to buy products without such a sign.
 Only companies producing such products as water, sunflower oil, milk, coffee, and some more were allowed not to put such a sign on their packaging.
 You can easily find a full list of such exempt food products on the Internet.

 Personally, I have not heard of a single case in Russia when someone’s food products were checked GMOs were found.
 I also have not heard that some food production facility was closed due to the use of GMO raw materials.

 As for consumers, of course, everyone in Russia knows about possible dangers of GM food, but it is not the key factor for people when they choose what food products to buy.
 They primarily look at expiry date of a product.